samuelnovaes/crypto-chat/README.md

 ```bash
 npm install -g crypto-chat
 ```
-You may have to use "sudo" if you're Linux
+You may have to use "sudo" if you're using Linux

 # Usage